phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 [WolframAlpha]: http://www.wolframalpha.com/input/?i=%2832605+*+4096%29+bytes+in+MiB

+## Conclusion

+Now we have a working frame allocator.
+It is a bit rudimentary and cannot free frames, but it also is very fast since it reuses the Multiboot memory map and does not need any costly initialization.
+A future post will build upon this allocator and add a stack-like data structure for freed frames.

 ## What's next?
 The next post will be about paging again.
 We will use the frame allocator to create a safe module that allows us to switch page tables and map pages.
 Then we will use this module and the information from the  Elf-sections tag to remap the kernel correctly.